 Be sure to connect to the source database as a user with privileges to access the data in the source database, and connect to the target database as a user with database privileges sufficient to create tables.

-- If necessary, prepare the data to be moved.
+- Prepare the data to be moved if necessary.

-- To move a feature class that has records with different dimensionality, geometry types, or spatial references, create a query layer and modify the query layer properties.
+- If you want to move a feature class that has features with different coordinate settings, geometry types, or spatial references, create a query layer and modify the query layer properties.
 Choose to include z- and m-coordinates, set the geometry type, and choose a spatial reference.
 To move the data to the target database, export the query layer.
 (You can't copy and paste a query layer.)

 - If the feature class has multiple spatial columns, create a database view that includes only one of the spatial columns and proceed with the remaining steps to copy and paste the view.

 - Right-click the table, feature class, or view in the source database and click Copy.